Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 After getting familiar with your beloved plant, it’s time to put your knowledge to test.
 Both flourish in the same conditions and rarely need water.
 SO here are the BASICS to make your spiky and plump friend a bit happier every day.

-Basic 1: Water
+Basic 1: Watering Tips

-I know, you are very fond of your new plant but PLEASE please stop watering it all the time.
+I know, you are very fond of your new plant but PLEASE stop watering it all the time.
 This is the most common mistake done by most people.

-More specifically, cactus and succulent rarely need the service of your trusted watering can.
+More specifically, cactus and succulent rarely need the service of your trusted watering buckets.
 They store water on their plump bodies so no worries, they can get by even after a week of no watering.

 It’s true, these plants are tough.
 They could survive with little water, but they will not thrive.
 Well, cacti experience growth during the warmer seasons, so you might need to water them regularly at that time.
 Once a week is an ideal routine.
 If days become too hot, twice a week is okay as long as you’ve got your plants on a gritty potting mix and good drainage.